Kuria-Mbatia/CMPEN-472-Homework-12/memory-bank/techContext.md

 # Technical Context

 ## Technologies Used
 This project is implemented for the HCS12 microcontroller platform using assembly language.
-It builds upon previous homework assignments in the CMPEN 472 course, particularly the memory access functionality from Homework 6.
+It builds upon previous homework assignments in the CMPEN 472 course, extending the memory access functionality from Homework 6 into a comprehensive MONITOR program.

 ## Development Environment
 - CodeWarrior development software